 IMED 2309 Internet Commerce (2-4-3) An overview of the Internet as a marketing and sales tool with emphasis on developing a prototype for electronic commerce.
-Prerequisites: IMED 2313
+Prerequisite IMED 2313, ITSE 1306, ITSE 2313 (Prerequisite or Corequisite)

 IMED 2311 Portfolio Development (2-4-3) Preparation and enhancement of portfolio to meet professional standards, development of presentation skills, and improvement of job-seeking techniques.
+Prerequisite ITSE 2313, IMED 2309, IMED 2315

 IMED 2313 Project Analysis and Design (2-4-3) Application of the planning and production processes for digital media projects.
 Emphasis on copyright and other legal issues, content design and production management.
-Prerequisites: ITSE 1306, ITSE 2302

 IMED 2315 Web Design II (2-4-3) A study of mark-up language and advanced layout techniques for creating web pages.
 Emphasis on identifying the target audience and producing web sites, according to accessibility standards, cultural appearance, and legal issues.
-Prerequisites: IMED 1316
+Prerequisite IMED 1316, IMED 2313 (Prerequisite or Corequisite)

-IMED 2345 Interactive Multimedia II (2-4-3) Instruction in the use of scripting languages to create interactive digital media applications.
-Prerequisites: ITSE 1311 or IMED 1345
+IMED 2345 Interactive Digital Media II (2-4-3) Instruction in the use of scripting languages to create interactive digital media applications.
+Prerequisite ITSE 2302

 IMED 2349 Internet Server Management (2-4-3) Web server software installation, configuration, and maintenance.
 Includes scripting and website optimization.
+Prerequisite IMED 1316

 IMED 2351 Digital Media Programming (2-4-3) Advanced topics in digital media programming including custom scripts for data tracking.
 Emphasis on developing digital media programs customized to the client's needs.
-Prerequisites: ITSE 1311
+Prerequisite IMED 2345, ITSE 1306

-IMED 2388 Internship - Digital Communication and Media/Multimedia (0-0-3) A work-based learning experience that enables the student to apply specialized occupational theory, skills and concepts.
+IMED 2388 Internship - Digital Communication and Media/ Multimedia (0-0-3) A work-based learning experience that enables the student to apply specialized occupational theory, skills and concepts.
 A learning plan is developed by the college and the employer.
+Prerequisite ITSE 2313, IMED 2309, IMED 2315